MrDSGC/Instagram-Clone/production_readme.md

 Comments were very similar to Likes in implementation for single photo views.
 I decided to normalize the data in order for make rendering comments between single and feed views from the same slice of state easier.

 Comments were rendered from a comments slice of state which contained an object of comment objects.
 Each comment object contained its own information for rendering a single comment.
 When viewing a single photo, the comments can be converted to an array through the `#_.values` method imported from lodash and mapped over in a list.
-In the feed, the state held all of the comments of all the photos on the feed.
-The comments were then filtered in the `CommentIndex` view and rendered to each corresponding `PhotoContainer`
+In when navigating the feed, the comment slice of state holds all of the comments of all the photos on the feed.
+The comments were then filtered in the `CommentIndex` component and rendered to each corresponding `PhotoContainer`

 Filtering the comments in state into individual corresponding comment indexes:
 ```javascript